(Nigel) Robert Pugh

 I graduated from Cardiff College of Art in 1978 and worked as an Industrial and Architectural Designer and Illustrator until the early 1990s when I moved to West Wales to become a full-time painter.
 I have taken part in solo and group shows and have work in private collections worldwide.

-My work includes large scale semi-abstract paintings, watercolours, monoprints and drawings, sculpture, b&w landscape photographs and more recently, aerial photography.
+Art practice includes oil paintings, watercolours, monoprints and drawings, illustrative & portrait commissions, sculpture, b&w landscape photographs and aerial photography.

 The following quotes are something of touchstones for me…….